 - Developed with a knowledge of patients’ needs, interests and behaviours

-- Using various formats such as illustrations, diagrams, written word or spoken word, for cover people’s various learning styles
+- Using various formats such as illustrations, diagrams, written word or spoken word, to cover people’s various learning styles

 - Testing content and products thoroughly with patients representing a variety of health literacy levels